J

 3. Microplastic effects on nutritional physiology of carabid beetles.
 This experiment will show the effect of microplastics that potentially present in the environment on nutrient balancing of carabid beetles.
 Do microplastics have any nutritional “meaning” to carabid beetles?
 Part of the beetles will be served with clean semi-artificial foods and another part with the same foods mixed with small known amount of microplastic powder.

-Helminths parasitizing the blood circulatory organs of birds, terrestrial mammals and freshwater fish are of great economic, veterinary and medical importance, including avian schistosomes whose cercariae cause human cercarial dermatitis and fish helminths causing mass deaths of fish.
+Helminths parasitizing the blood circulatory organs of birds, terrestrial mammals and freshwater fish are of great economic, veterinary and medical importance.
 It is impossible to predict and effectively control the populations of these parasites and their spread, because the life cycles of most of them are not known.
 Identification of these species is based only on morphological studies of adults obtained from definitive hosts.
 Given the wide variety of definitive and intermediate hosts, the actual number of helminth species parasitizing the circulatory system should be higher.
-The real number of helminth species and the range of hosts, as well as their life cycles, can only be determined by molecular studies.
-In Europe, six genera of schistosomes use waterfowl as definitive hosts.
 As a result of climate warming, reports of avian schistosomal cercarial dermatitis are increasing in association with changes in snail distribution and density.
 However, there are no published data on the diversity and distribution of bird schistosomes in Lithuania and other countries of the Baltic region.
 In Lithuania and neighboring countries, four species of Sanguinicola are known to parasitize the circulatory organs of fish, but none of the species has been confirmed by molecular tests.
+The nematode diversity of most vertebrate circulatory parasite species has been poorly studied by genetic methods, posing identification problems.
+Parasitizing helminths in the circulatory organs of fish, by damaging the capillaries of the heart, liver, kidneys, gills and lead to blood spills, open the way for secondary infections, which, in the case of more severe infections, cause mass deaths.
+Although pathogenic and widespread, these helminths are among the least studied fish-parasitic worms in the world.
+The real number of helminth species and the range of hosts, as well as their life cycles, can only be determined by molecular studies.
 This research is planned to collect helminths parasitizing the circulatory organs of vertebrates and gastropod molluscs in Lithuania and other countries of the Baltic Sea region.
-The main focus will be on assessing the genetic diversity of helminths by comparing at least three different nuclear and mitochondrial DNA sequences.
+The main focus will be on assessing the genetic diversity of helminths.
 These studies will allow the assessment of phylogenetic and phylogeographic relationships; linking the development stages of helminths found in different hosts to reveal their life cycles and the true specificity of the parasites.
 Cooperation with parasitologists from Scandinavia, Poland and Ukraine is also planned.
 It is expected to discover and describe new species of helminths.